How to Avoid Getting College Essays Flagged by AI Essay Detectors

 Looks human: "I learned one thing, mostly: start before I'm ready.
 The rest I can patch mid-air."

 Hot take: If your essay reads like a well-behaved blog post, it's at higher risk.
-Real teenage voice is spiky—in a good way.
+Real teenage voice is spiky — in a good way.

-A 5-step editing process to reduce AI flags (and boost authenticity)
+A 5-step editing process to reduce AI flags

-Step 1: Messy-first drafting (prove you exist on the page)
+Step 1: Messy-first drafting

-Step 2: Shape the story—then break the template
+Step 2: Shape the story then break the template

-Step 3: Humanize the language (de-robot your diction)
+Step 3: Humanize the language

 Run a "would I say this out loud?" test.
 Replace inflated words with your normal vocabulary.
 Convert general claims into concrete beats.
+Cut cliches, swap in one fresh image of your own.

-Step 4: Imperfect on purpose (raise "burstiness")
+Step 4: Imperfect on purpose

 Vary length and rhythm: one sentence under five words; one over 25.
 Use a dash or parenthetical to capture how you actually think.
 Keep one controlled risk: a small joke, a vulnerable admission, or a self-correction mid-sentence.